chaoss/community/community-operations/chaosscast.md

 #### Editor

 An editor is someone who takes the recorded audio file and edits it to sound like a podcast (removing any unwanted sections, adding the music etc).
 Until around February 2026, CHAOSScast used a professional editing service (Peachtree Sound).
-However, due to costs, the podcast is moving towards community editing instead.
+However, due to reduced budget, the podcast is moving towards community editing instead.

 ## Important links